dj95/argo-helm-updater/README.md

-<h1 align="center">argo-helm-updater 📦⬆️</h1>
+<h1 align="center">argo-helm-updater 📦 ⬆️</h1>

 <p align="center">
-  Helps you to identify outdated helm charts in you argocd instance.
+  Helps you to identify outdated helm charts in your argocd instance.
   <br><br>
   <a href="https://github.com/dj95/argo-helm-updater/releases">
     <img alt="latest version" src="https://img.shields.io/github/v/tag/dj95/argo-helm-updater.svg?sort=semver" />
   </a>
   <br><br>
   This tool helps you to identify and update your helm charts, that are deployed with argocd.
-  It retrieves all `Application` CRDs from the given context and namespace.
+  It retrieves all 'Application' CRDs from the given context and namespace.
 Since these applications contain all information about the helm deployment, if one is used, this tool queries the given repository for the latest chart version and displays a difference, if a newer version is deployed.